 If you want more practice after you've completed your homework, you can create your own practice sets on the Practice page of your account!

-Head over to the Practice page by hovering your cursor over the Home button and selecting Practice from the dropdown navigation pane.
+Head over to the Practice page by clicking the button in the upper left hand menu.

-To create a practice set, click Create New Set under the test section you want more practice with!
+To create a practice set, click Create Practice Set under the test section you want more practice with!

 You can then specify the type of questions in your set and how many questions, games, or passages are in your practice set.